 1) Again go to Command Prompt and type the following command and hit Enter.

 This command is slightly different from sfc /scannow because this is done so with a different installation of Windows (/offwindir=c:\windows) on a different drive (/offbootdir=c:).

 2) Wait for the scan to finish.

-3) Repair and restore any corrupted files.
-You will need to purchase a license key to do so, and don’t pressure it for it has a 60-day money-back guarantee.
+3) Click Start Repair to restore any corrupted files.
+You will need to purchase a license key to do so and don’t have pressure on it, for it has a 60-day money-back guarantee.

 4) Enter your license key and the restoration will begin automatically.
 Reimage handles all.

 Fix 6: Perform a clean install of Windows

 If neither of the fixes above did the trick, then you need to do a clean reinstall of Windows to fix your issues and return your PC to a cleaner state.

 1) Boot from your installation media and select Next.

 2) Select Install now > check the I accept box > Next > select Custom: Install Windows only (advanced).

 3) If multiple disks are displayed, you’ll only need to delete all partitions from the disk where you want to install Windows.

 3) Highlight each drive/partition in the list and select Delete.
 When the Windows Setup notification appears, select OK.